gilzoide/godot-lua-pluginscript/README.md

   -- All Godot variant type names are defined globally as written in -- GDScript, like bool, int, float, String, Array, Vector2, etc...
-  -- Notice that Lua <= 5.2 does not differentiate integers from float -- numbers, so you may want to always specify `int` where appropriate type = int,
+  -- Notice that Lua <= 5.2 does not differentiate integers from float -- numbers, so we should always specify `int` where appropriate type = int,
   -- ["set"] or ["setter"] = setter function, optional set = function(self, value)
     self.some_prop_with_details = value
-    -- Indexing self with keys undefined in script will search base -- class for methods and properties, respectively self:emit_signal("something_happened_with_args", "some_prop_with_details", value) end,
+    -- Indexing `self` with keys undefined in script will search base -- class for methods and properties
+    self:emit_signal("something_happened_with_args", "some_prop_with_details", value)
+  end,
   -- ["get"] or ["getter"] = getter function, optional